 These courses have been developed to meet requirements for awareness of the knowledge and practices of the Science of Reading and Structured Literacy as outlined in the Rhode Island Right to Read Act.
-This is a five part series intended to be taken in sequential order, beginning with Course 1: Building a Statewide Awareness of The Science of Reading and Structured Literacy.
-If you have a specific question regarding requirements of the Rhode Island Right to Read Act, please email literacy@ride.ri.gov.
+This is a five-part series intended to be taken in sequential order, beginning with Course 1: Building a Statewide Awareness of The Science of Reading and Structured Literacy.
+If you have a specific question regarding the requirements of the Rhode Island Right to Read Act, please email literacy@ride.ri.gov.

 Empty heading